learnk8s/learnk8s.io/src/k8bit/content.md

-**TL;DR:** _In Kubernetes you can use the Shared Informer — an efficient code pattern to watch for resource changes.
-This article teaches you how it works and how you can build [a real-time dashboard for Kubernetes](https://github.com/learnk8s/k8bit) with it._
+**TL;DR:** _In Kubernetes you can use the Shared Informer — an efficient code pattern to watch for changes in Kubernetes resources.
+In this article you will learn how it works and how you can build [a real-time dashboard for Kubernetes](https://github.com/learnk8s/k8bit) with it._

 In Kubernetes, you can monitor changes to Pods in real-time with the `--watch` flag: